MakeInBelgium/coronadenktank.be/README.md

 ## Development workflow
 ### Deployment
 - On push to the staging branch, a deployment is triggered to our staging environment
+- Updated files are pulled by git on Plesk